asascience-open/ioos_sos_parser/Readme.md

 </repositories>
 ```

-place this dependency into pom.xml file:
+And place this dependency into you pom.xml:

 ```xml
 <dependency>